karanshah7371/karanshah7371/README.md

-<h1 align="center">Hi 👋, I'm Karan Shah</h1>
+<h1 align="center">Hi 👋, I'm Karan.</h1>
-<h3 align="center">A passionate full stack developer from India.</h3>
+<h3 align="center">A developer and an indiehacker from India.</h3>

-- 🔭 I’m currently working on **Full Stack Web Applications And Python **
+- 🔭 My current tech stack is **Javacript, Python, C++, React,Postgres & MongoDb**

-- 🌱 I’m currently learning **Web3.js, Blockchain, Solidity, Angular**
+- 🌱 I’m currently learning **Rust and Go**

-- 👯 I’m looking to collaborate on **Full stack web applicatons,Web Scrapping Tools ,Decentralized applications**
+- 👯 I’m looking to collaborate on **Full stack web applicatons, Web Scrapping Tools , Open Source**

-- 👨‍💻 Have a look at [https://www.easyscrape.xyz](https://www.easyscrape.xyz)

-- 👨‍💻 All of my projects are available at [https://www.github.com/karanshah7371](https://www.github.com/karanshah7371)
+- 👨‍💻 Some of my projects are available at [https://www.github.com/karanshah7371](https://www.github.com/karanshah7371)

 - 📝 I co-founded a full service digital studio [https://www.algrowdigital.com/](https://www.algrowdigital.com/)

-- 💬 Ask me about **Python,Javascript,react, nodejs and express**
+- 💬 Ask me about **Python,Javascript,react, nodejs and electronics**

 - 📫 How to reach me **karanshah737@gmail.com**

-- ⚡ Connect with me **If you like to hire me or If you want any help from me.**
+- ⚡ Connect with me **If you like to hire me or If you want to connect with me**

 <h3 align="left">Connect with me:</h3>
 <p align="left">